mdnrita/SHAPE/README.md

 # SHAPE

-*SHAPE* is a fictional gym based in Rotterdam, aiming to promote Outdoor exercise.
-Due to COVID-19 restrictions gyms have been temporarily closed, leaving many of its clients with no other options to workout.
-This site will target current clients, introducing a new area where they can Login into their account.
-It will target also potential costumers, who are curious to know more details about the classes, location and more information about the Trainers.
+*SHAPE* is a fictional gym aiming to promote their outdoor workouts exercises.
+Due to COVID-19 restrictions gyms have been temporarily closed, leaving many of its clients with no options to workout.
+This site will target current clients, introducing a new area where they can login into their account.
+It will target also potential costumers, who are curious to know more details about the classes, location and more information about the trainers.

 #